Purple-Stem Meadowrue

 benefit to habitat

 Thalictrum dasycarpum is not a keystone species, but it does host at least 15 different species of butterfly and moth caterpillars, including the Canadian owlet.
 Our native sweatbees utilize the pollen of staminate (male) flowers, and other insects have also been observed foraging on the plant.
+I’ve personally observed hoverflies enjoying and even fighting over the flowers.
 The female flowers do not provide any nectar reward.
 Seeds are favored by birds.

 Additional information